NatasaMiric/rock-papper-scissors/README.md

 ---
 ## User Stories

-* As a visiting user, I would like to be able to make a choice between rock, papper and scissors.
+* As a visiting user, I would like to be able to choose between rock, paper and scissors.
-* As a visiting user, I would like to be able to see my choice and computer's choice.
+* As a visiting user, I would like to be able to see my choice and the computer's choice.
 * As a visiting user, I would like to be able to see the outcome of our moves.
 * As a visiting user, I would like to be able to follow the score of the game.